TGAC/SingleCellSchemas/README.md

 <br />

-Please follow the instructions below to convert the Excel schema into an excel file, xml, html and json files:
+Please follow the instructions below to convert the XLSX schema into an xlsx, xml, html and json files:

 1. Download or clone this repository and navigate to its directory in the terminal